BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/radagasts_alliance.md

 - **Master of Birds** `PASSIVE`

 Radagast always has Line of Sight to any point on the battlefield.
-Eagle models within 12" gain Resistant to Magic.
+Eagle models within 12" gain [Resistant to Magic].
 If he dismounts a Great Eagle, the eagle automatically passes its Courage test.

 - **One with Nature** `PASSIVE`

-Whilst he has the Infantry keyword, Radagast gains Stalk Unseen and may move through difficult terrain without penalty.
+Whilst he has the Infantry keyword, Radagast gains [Stalk Unseen] and may move through difficult terrain without penalty.

 </div>